-Kellyann Geurts, a PhD student at Monash University, gives physical shape to thoughts by turning EEG data into solid objects.
+Kellyann Geurts and In Dae Hwang, Monash University, give physical shape to thoughts by turning EEG data into solid objects.
 During three public events at Melbourne in 2016, she placed a mobile EEG device on volunteers and asked them to think of a memory or emotion of their choice.
 Their EEG output was translated in real time into a 3D shape they could see on a computer screen.
 Participants could then press a button to pause the shape and send it to a 3D printer.
 They were then invited to write a description of their thought, which was used to tag the 3D object.

 - Kellyann Geurts (2018) Imagining Thought in Digital Space: 3D Printed Thoughts.